 The college has a canteen which provides breakfast items and lunches and snacks for students.
 Lunch orders can be placed in the morning and collected at lunch time.
-The college also runs a Friday morning breakfast program.
+The college also runs a morning breakfast program twice a week.

 COLLEGE PHOTO PUBLICATION POLICY